zack-bitcoin/amoveo-opencl-miner/README.md

 OpenCL Amoveo miner
 ==========

 This is the best miner for Amoveo currently available.
+It is a CPU miner.

 ## OpenCL dependency